Public Safety Alerts and Closing Information

 The Berklee Performance Center generally operates independently of college closings.
 In the event of a college closing, college events (such as clinics and master classes) will not be held, but professional shows (such as evening concerts) may still be held.
 If the college is closed, call the Performance Center Concert Line at 617 747-2261 to confirm whether a show will or will not be held.

-A closing will normally cover one specific or, at most, a 24-hour period, unless stated otherwise in the initial communication.
-Buildings will normally follow the usual Saturday schedule.
-1140 Boylston, 921 Boylston, and 22 The Fenway will be closed at 5 p.m.
-The 168 Mass.
-Avenue mail rooms as well as the 171 Massachusetts Avenue and Fordham Road practice rooms (hours are 12 noon to midnight) will remain open unless conditions make it impossible for the personnel who work there to get to work.
-Call the front desk, 617 747-2250, for information about the 171 Mass.
-Ave. facility.
-Call 617 747-8699 for information about the Fordham Road facility.
-Most labs and the Library will be closed.
+A closing will normally cover one specific or, at most, a 24-hour period, unless stated otherwise.
+Buildings will normally follow a Saturday schedule.
+1140 Boylston, 921 Boylston, and 22 Fenway will close at 5:00 p.m.
+171 Mass.
+Ave. will remain open unless conditions make it impossible for the personnel who work there to get to work.
+Call the front desk at 617 747-2250 for information.
+Most labs, the media center, and library will be closed.
 A message regarding the closing will be placed on the college's main telephone number, 617 266-1400.

 Closing for special weekend programs will be coordinated by the program director in conjunction with public safety.